-Accounting standards Summary of the requirements Possible impact on consolidated Staridards financial statements Amendments to IAS 1 Presentation of Financial Statements - Classification of Liabilities as Current or Non-current The amendments to IAS 1 affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.
+Accounting standards Summary of the requirements Possible impact on consolidated Amendments to IAS 1 Presentation of Financial Statements - Classification of Liabilities as Current or Non-current The amendments to IAS 1 published in January 2020 affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.
 The amendments clarify that the classification of liabilities as current or non-current is based on rights that are in existence at the end of the reporting period, specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, explain that rights are in existence if covenants are complied with at the end of the reporting period, and introduce a definition of 'settlement' to make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
-The amendments are applied retrospectively for annual periods beginning on or after January 1, 2023, with early application permitted.
-The IASB is currently considering further amendments to the requirements in IAS 1 on classification of liabilities as current or noncurrent, including deferring the application of the January 2020 amendments.
-The Group is still assessing the impact of the application of amendments to IAS 1, however, does not anticipate that such application will have material impact on its consolidated financial statements.
+The amendments are applied retrospectively for annual periods beginning on or after January 1, 2024, with early application permitted.
+The IASB has aligned the effective date with the 2022 amendments to IAS 1.
+If an entity applies the 2020 amendments for an earlier period, it is also required to apply the 2022 amendments early.
+The directors of the parent company anticipate that the application of these amendments may have an impact on the Groups consolidated financial statements in future periods. financial statements The Group is still assessing the impact of the application of amendments to IAS 1, however, does not anticipate that such application will have material impact on its consolidated financial statements.